Torkilso/gowebsocket/Readme.md

 ## Using GoWebsocket
-Create a server by calling the method *Create(host, port)* and start it with the method *Start()*
+Create a server by calling the method *Create(host, port)*, and start it with the method *Start().*

-You can access all clients connected to your socket by calling *GetClients()*
+You can access all clients connected to your socket by calling *GetClients()*.

-Each client has a LocalAddr and a RemoteAddr which you can access
+Each client has a local and remote address which you can access with client.LocalAddr() and client.RemoteAddr().

 *See main.go for further examples*

-*Example backend GO*
+*Example backend GO:*

 *Parameters for OnRecieve, OnOpen, OnClose and OnError needs to be as shown in this example*
 ```GO